Skip to main content

 Accessible

-To make this sentence accessible, you should embed the meaning of the emphasis in the language itself.
+To make this sentence accessible, embed the meaning of the emphasis directly in the language itself.
 Embedding meaning in the text ensures all users receive the same information, regardless of how they perceive color.

 • "Important note: I will not accept late work, so all work must be completed and turned in on time for full credit."